Key Takeaways:

 Yes, there are rules on how Maryland landlords must store the security deposit.
 You have three options: either store the security deposit in an interest-bearing account, hold it in an insured certificate of deposit, or purchase a surety bond.

-• You must store the tenant’s deposit in a separate account, which is specifically meant for deposits.
-You must do this within 30 days of receiving it.
+You must store the tenant's security deposit in a separate account, which is specifically meant for deposits.
+You must do this within 30 days of receiving it

 Do Maryland Landlords Have to Notify Their Tenants After Receipt of the Security Deposit?

-• The tenant has a right to request the landlord to inspect the premises within 15 days of moving in.
-In the checklist, you must take note of any existing damage.
+The tenant has a right to request the landlord to inspect the premises within 15 days of the start of the tenant's occupancy.
+In the checklist, you must take note of any damage (if any) as well as normal wear and tear.

-• The tenant has a right to be present during the walk-through inspection.
-The tenant will need to provide the landlord with a written notice at least 15 days before the D-day.
+The tenant has a right to be present during the walk-through inspection of the rental property.
+If that is the tenant's intention, they will need to provide the landlord with a written notice of tenant's presence at least 15 days before the inspection day.

-• The landlord is liable for paying the tenant $25 if they fail to provide the tenant with a security deposit receipt.
+The landlord is liable for paying the tenant $25 if the landlord fails to provide the tenant with a security deposit receipt.

 What Deductions Can a Landlord Make to the Security Deposit?

-As a Maryland landlord, you may keep a portion, or all of the tenant’s deposit, for certain allowable reasons.
+As a Maryland landlord, you may keep a portion of the security deposit, or all of it, for certain allowable reasons.
 They include the following.

-• To cover monetary damages resulting from lease violations, such as early lease termination without legal justification by the tenant.
+To cover monetary damages resulting from a breach of the lease agreement, such as early lease termination without legal justification by the tenant.

-• To cover the cost of fixing damage exceeding normal wear and tear caused by the tenant.
+To cover the actual cost incurred to fix damage to the rental property exceeding normal wear and tear caused by the tenant or tenant's family.

 What Is the Difference Between Normal Wear and Tear and Damage?